- Frequently Asked Questions

 Tier 3: direct contact should be paused

-Research activities in Tier 3 must not enroll new participants in studies requiring in-person interaction nor continue to conduct in-person visits.
+Tier 3 studies must not enroll new participants in studies requiring in-person interaction nor continue to conduct in-person visits.
 Data collection that does not require in-person participant interaction (e.g. telephone or online) may continue.

 International Sites should follow this tiered plan subject to local health authority and local IRB direction.